CeamanCollins/pands-weekly-tasks/README.md

 ### Week 4: collatz.py

-A script that asks the user to input any positive integer and outputs the sucessive values of the following calulation:
+Script that asks the user to input any positive integer and outputs the sucessive values of the following calulation:

 Take the current value and, if it is even, divide it by two, but if it is odd, multiply it by three and add one.